gravelCompBio/Phosformer-ST/README.md

-## Utilizing the Model with our example
+## Utilizing the Model with our example code

 All the following code examples is done inside of the `phos-ST_Example_Code.ipynb` file using jupyter lab